lagadoswift/deng-task/readme.md

 Set up the Python virtual environment.

 To install the required packages use pip.
-Open the project directory and type in the Windows CMD:
+Open the project directory and type in the Windows cmd:

 `py -m pip install -r requirements.txt`

-Once all packages are installed, you should create an .end file with at least the following environment variables:
+Once all packages are installed, you should create an .env file with at least the following environment variables:

 - INPUT_FILE - URL or disk destination of the file
 - DB_USER - username to access the SQL database